Dirty Sanchez (TV series): Dirty Sanchez: The Movie

 The film was shot in chronological order and was only theatrically released in the United Kingdom, it was also released on the exact same date as Jackass Number Two.
 The boys got kicked out of half of the visited countries because of their mischiefs.
 Mathew Pritchard reportedly never wanted to meet the Jackass cast.
+Dan Joyce was originally supposed to receive breast implants on one side of his chest; this was later changed to Pancho getting a liposuction because the healing time for Dan would be too long.
 The boxing match between Lee Dainton and Pritchard actually went on for 4 rounds, but it was edited to only 1 round just to mess with Pritchard, the full fight is shown in series 4.
-The original plan was for Pritchard to chop off a whole entire half of his right pinky, until MTV stepped in and prevented it from happening, it was later changed to just the tip.
+The original plan was for Pritchard to chop off a whole entire half of his right little finger, until MTV stepped in and prevented this from happening; it was later changed to just the tip.